Zig Common Tasks

 Notice that it’s implicit in many code samples:

-All samples are tested on MacOS, Windows and Linux/Ubuntu using the Zig version declared in .github/workflows/test.yml.
+All samples are tested on MacOS, Windows and Linux/Ubuntu using the Zig version selected in the selector in the top-right corner of this page.

 Contributing